Arthur Godfrey: Companion shows

+Theatre

+In 1946, Arthur Godfrey appeared in the Broadway revue Three to Make Ready, "offering monologues and serving as a kind of master of ceremonies."
+In 1965, he appeared as Harry Lambert in Never Too Late at the Playhouse Theatre, with Maureen O'Sullivan.

 Television

 In 1948, Arthur Godfrey's Talent Scouts began to be simultaneously broadcast on radio and television, and by 1952, Arthur Godfrey Time also appeared on both media.
 The radio version ran an hour and a half; the TV version an hour, later expanded to an hour and a half.
 The Friday shows were heard on radio only, because at the end of the week, Godfrey traditionally broadcast his portion from a studio at his Virginia farm outside of Washington, D.C., and TV cameras were unable to transmit live pictures of him and his New York cast at the same time.

+In 1949, Arthur Godfrey and His Friends, a weekly informal variety show, began on CBS-TV in prime time.
+His affable personality combined warmth, heart, and occasional bits of double entendre repartee, such as his remark when the show went on location: "Well, here we are in Miami Bitch.
+Heh-heh."
+Godfrey received adulation from fans who felt that despite his considerable wealth, he was really "one of them", his personality that of a friendly next-door neighbor.

+As commercial pitchman

-Godfrey's skills as a commercial pitchman brought him a large number of loyal sponsors, including Lipton Tea, Frigidaire, Pillsbury cake mixes and Liggett & Myers's Chesterfield cigarettes.
+Godfrey's skills as a commercial pitchman brought him a large number of loyal sponsors, including Lipton Tea, Frigidaire, Pillsbury cake mixes, and Liggett & Myers's Chesterfield cigarettes.
+His popularity and ability to sell brought a windfall to CBS, accounting for a significant percentage of its corporate profits.
 By 1959, total advertising billings from Godfrey's TV shows were estimated at an industry-high $150 million, almost double those of second-place Ed Sullivan.